proglottis/ladder/README.md

 bundle install
 ```

+Create `config/application.yml` from the example file `config/application.yml.example`.
+If you are only running ladder locally these values can be left at their defaults.

-Create `config/database.yml` from the example file `config/database.yml`.
+Create `config/database.yml` from the example file `config/database.yml.example`.

 Setup the database. _Do not run migrations from the start of time, doing so will fail._
 ```
 bundle exec rake db:setup
 ```

-Create `config/application.yml` from the example file `config/application.yml.example`.
-If you are only running ladder locally these values can be left at their defaults.

-For development the "development" strategy is enabled on OmniAuth.
+For development the "developer" strategy is enabled on OmniAuth.
 This will accept any values for authentication.

 ## Contributing